 So what's the solution?

 Whenever government has trouble balancing its budget, the easy solution is to raise taxes.
 But the easy solution is the wrong approach.
-We need to cut government spending and find ways to consolidate government services and taxing bodies.
+We need to cut government spending where possible and find ways to consolidate government services and taxing bodies.
 That won't happen unless we elect leaders who are willing to make the hard choices and get public support.

 - Eliminate health care benefits for County Board members.
 There is absolutely no excuse for part-time Board members enjoying this perk when they deny the same benefit for part-time nursing staff at Valley Hi nursing home.
 Some board members receive more compensation from the health care package than from their salary.
 Many of them are Medicare eligible, but still choose to burden the taxpayers with this expense.
 It's outrageous.